 Simply put, there are no definite quick-fixes once you have frozen pipes.
 Remember that generalized heat and patience is the best way to get your pipes to thaw.
 Turning the water back on is best handled with two people, with one person slowly opening the main water valve and the other walking throughout the house to be sure no water is actively leaking.

 If water is leaking from frozen pipes, turn off the main water valve immediately and open the lowest hot and cold faucets in your home to allow as much water as possible to drain naturally, rather than leak out the frozen pipe.
-If you’d like to know more about frozen pipe prevention, or you need a professional plumber to come check your pipes for cold weather readiness, or to retrofit your pipes for successful frozen pipe prevention, call your friends at Majestic Plumbing & Electric today!
+If you’d like to know more about frozen pipe prevention, or you need a professional plumber to come check your pipes for cold weather readiness, or to retrofit your pipes for successful frozen pipe prevention, call your friends at Majestic Plumbing and Electric today!